All About Cremation

 Use the form above to find your loved one.
 You can search using the name of your loved one, or any family name for current or past services entrusted to our firm.Click here to view all obituaries

-You'll no doubt agree with us: we all owe a debt of gratitude to our nation's veterans.
+You will no doubt agree with us: we all owe a debt of gratitude to our nation's veterans.
 And because we feel so strongly, each of us has made a commitment to provide the highest levels of professional and personal attention in our cremation services for veterans.
 Our pledge to veterans and the families who love them is a simple one: when you come to us, you will receive nothing less than the finest in veterans' services.
 We invite you to read on to learn more about our services for veterans and their families; send an email using the form on our Contact Us page, or simply call us, at (516) 223-3516.

 What differentiates our cremation services for veterans from those of other cremation providers?
 Affordability aside, it's our experience and expertise in dealing with the three facets of veteran's cremation care: